 “They have to make the toughest group of people in the world happy and that’s execs in the motion picture industry, and they’re up to the task.
 There’s never been a situation that can’t be addressed.”

 George Eastman House, a nonprofit museum in Rochester, NY is home to one of the major moving image archives in the U.S. The first curator of film, James Card, established this program to preserve classic films for future generations.
 Card’s devotion to the silent era of filmmaking, the golden age of Hollywood, and silent German cinema created a collection of classics unrivalled for its quality and diversity.
 George Eastman House presents public screenings year-round to share its holdings with the public in its 534-seat Dryden Theatre.

-BL&S’s relationship with George Eastman House began in 1983 with their production called “A Night of 100 Stars.”
+George Eastman House began their relationship with Boston Light & Sound® (BL&S) in 1983 with their production called “A Night of 100 Stars.”
 Six leading ladies of the 1930s, including Myrna Loy, Louise Brooks, and Margaret Sullivan, were presented with the prestigious George Eastman Award.
 BL&S principal Chapin Cutler was the technical director and stage manager for the event.
 “Because of the archival nature of the film clips, we could not cut the prints,” states Cutler.
 “We had to install six projectors in order to produce their show.
 It all worked flawlessly.”